Secrets of Visual eCommerce Retail: How to Leverage Influencers in the Age of Instagram

 Instagram: The visual merchandising connection

 Instagram, being a visual platform by nature, makes it one of the leading social platforms in terms of visual merchandising and advertising, especially when using influencers as a powerful tool.
 The way companies show off their products in this way is a deviation from the classic ‘ad’ and is more ‘native’.
 It is actually quite brilliant!
 Imagine having a store with popular people walking around day and night wearing your merchandise, and when people walk in, they are so blown away by that personality that they buy the item just to feel a connection with that person.
-That is exactly what is happening on Instagram.
+That is exactly what is happening on Instagram — visual merchandising in action.
 Instead of displaying hundreds of items or services on a retail site, in a catalog, or on an eCommerce marketplace, the focus has shifted to one item which the influencer is usually given by a company to promote through a single post, shout-out, or even a series of posts.
 Matt King (pictured below) is a classic Instagram influencer example:

 King, who has over 1 million followers, regularly works with brands, and together they create sponsored posts which are articulately marked as such (so as not to mislead his fanbase, he uses the ‘#Ad’ to demarcate promotional posts).
 Here is an example of a campaign he worked on with HP.
 This was a one off, well thought-out post in order to raise awareness of a new product (Chromebook) and also to drive sales through ‘@bestbuy’s’ internet-based retail marketplace.